freecodecamppensacola/new-start-here/PITCHME.md

 @title[What we do]
 ## To do:

-- Learn to code for *free*
+- Learn to code for free
+- Curriculum that starts from zero and helps you grow
 - Build websites and apps together
-- Launch your portfolio
 - Earn free certificates
-- *Socialize and have fun*!
+- Socialize and have fun!

 ---
 @title[How to start]